-With the cool weather coming and our pool goes into hibernation mode, we’re more than tempted to go into hibernation mode ourselves and just leave the pool maintenance till we reopen the pool in spring, I mean, what’s the worst that could happen right?
+With the cooler weather coming and our pool goes into hibernation mode, we’re more than tempted to go into hibernation mode ourselves and just leave the pool maintenance till we reopen the pool in spring, I mean, what’s the worst that could happen right?

 Well, the worst thing that can happen is you’re greeted with a swamp when spring rolls in.
 Visually at least.
 Algae infestation can also cause damage to your pool surfaces when they take root and get into cracks and expand them as they grow.
 If we look at it from a cost perspective, maintaining your pool during winter is absolutely cheaper when it comes to a dollar and labor standpoint.
 But don’t worry!
 We’ve done some research and have come up with some ideas on how to do the least amount of winter pool maintenance and still end up with a clear pool when spring comes!